 "WELL EXCUSE US FOR BEING FLAT!"Many works set their story in a cultural context where the opinion "Buxom Is Better" predominates.
 This particular standard of female beauty can be a challenge for women who are more modestly endowed, and while some wear the "ironing board" title with pride, others are plagued by problems of low self-esteem as a result of their... un-bustiness.
 This can be for a variety of reasons, but the most common are anxiety that she'll appear less sexy to a Love Interest, be mistaken for a kid, or be treated as childish and immature because of her small chest.
+In fiction you frequently see this with teenage and preteen girls, disappointed that they're not as "mature" as their older sisters or more-developed peers, before ultimately learning An Aesop to love their body no matter what final shape it takes.
+It can easily become Hilarious in Hindsight if the actress grows up and becomes quite curvy as an adult.
 Things commonly done by this type of small chested woman:

 — Etna and Flonne, Disgaea: Hour of Darkness

 - Wearing loose clothing so that it's harder to guess the size of her chest.

 - Trying to make herself appear more busty than she really is, possibly by using a push-up bra or Fake Boobs.

 - Getting offended when other people comment on the smallness of her breasts.

 - Jealously staring at another girl's huge breasts at the beach, at the pool, or in the changing room.